michelp/pgsodium/README.md

         FOR EACH ROW
         EXECUTE FUNCTION test_encrypt();

-Use the view as if it were a normal table, but the underying table is encrypted.
+Use the view as if it were a normal table, but the underlying table is encrypted.
 Note how in the following example, there are *no keys* stored, exposed to SQL or able to be logged, only [derived keys](#server-key-management) based on a key id are used.